-☐ Trees and shrubs are properly thinned and pruned within the defensible space.
-Slash from the thinning is disposed of. ☐ Roof and gutters are clear of debris. ☐ Branches overhanging the roof and chimney are removed. ☐ Chimney screens are in place and in good condition. ☐ Grass and weeds are mowed to a low height. ☐ An outdoor water supply is available, complete with a hose and nozzle that can reach all parts of the house. ☐ Fire extinguishers are checked and in working condition. ☐ The driveway is wide enough.
+Trees and shrubs are properly thinned and pruned within the defensible space.
+Slash from the thinning is disposed of.
+Roof and gutters are clear of debris.
+Branches overhanging the roof and chimney are removed.
+Chimney screens are in place and in good condition.
+Grass and weeds are moved to a low height.
+An outdoor water supply is available, complete with a hose and

+- ☐ An outdoor water supply is available, complete with a hose and nozzle that can reach all parts of the house. - ☐ Fire extinguishers are checked and in working condition. - ☐ The driveway is wide enough.
 The clearance of trees and branches is adequate for fire and emergency equipment.
-(Check with your local fire department.) ☐ Road signs and your name and house number are posted and easily visible.
+(Check with your local fire department.) - ☐ Road signs and your name and house number are posted and easily visible.